linuxjuggler/phpunit-action/README.md

-# PHPUnit Action for Testing your PHP application
+# PHPUnit 8 Action for Testing your PHP application

 The PHPUnit Action is mainly used for Testing your PHP application, this action does not have the capability to test your database functionality (yet).

-It assume that you already required [PHPUnit](https://phpunit.de/) within your `composer.json` file.
+The script does not assume that you have installed [PHPUnit](https://phpunit.de/) already, but it uses a global version that is installed on the system.

 ## Usage